-This section describes the excavation of contaminated soil from RZ-D. The excavation areas are shown on Figures 3, with areas impacted by asbestos shown in blue and the remainder of excavation areas shaded in tan.
+This section describes the excavation of contaminated soil from RZ-D. The excavation areas are shown on Figures 1 through 3, with areas impacted by asbestos shown in blue and the remainder of excavation areas shaded in tan.
 The target depths of excavation areas are shown on Figure 1 and summarized in Table 1.

 In general, the cutlines represent the lateral limit of the bottom of the excavation area.
-The limits and depths selected for the excavation areas are based on the soil data collected and the NDEP worker BCLs, background for arsenic, and risk-based cleanup goals.
+The limits and depths selected for the excavation areas are based on the soil data collected and the Comparison Criteria.
 The criteria used for the selection is presented in Table 2.

 The excavations will generally be sloped or benched outward and upward from the cutline at a slope of 1:1 slope (horizontal to vertical).
-In cases where the excavation abuts a structure, feature or property line that cannot be removed, the cutline represents the top-of-slope.
 Temporary fencing will be placed along the perimeter of excavations 5 feet or more in depth and in areas where the excavations represent a potential traffic or safety hazard.
 If excavations are to be left un-backfilled, the side slopes will be flattened to 3:1 (horizontal to vertical).
 During construction, portions of the excavation sidewalls may also be flattened or the excavation partially backfilled to facilitate vehicle traffic or soil handling activities.